CSCI P438: Computer Networks

 Grading and Exams

-The approximate grade break-up for the class is as follows:
+The tentative grade break-up for the class is as follows: